andrewgioia/keyrune/README.md

 ## Changelog

+* v3.1.1 - Minor corrections for versioning
+* v3.1.0 - Slew of new icons for Ixalan, Rivals of Ixalan, Explorers of Ixalan, and Unstable; corrected Hour of Devastation icon based on official release
 * v3.0.3 - Adding new (correct) Archenemy: Nicol Bolas symbol with confirmed set code (e01)
 * v3.0.2 - Fixing BRB path issue
 * v3.0.1 - Adding IDW Promo icon and clenaing up some core set icons